-MSB System
+MSB SYSTEM

 Although the UMT can be used with any DAC there are special features that can only be enjoyed with an MSB DAC.
 The big limitation is the standard S/PDIF digital audio output format.
 Is is limited to 24 bits.
-The MSB ProI2S which is used to connect the UMT to an MSB DAC is limited to 32 bits, so extra resolution is provided with the MSB DAC.
-The UMT also communicates DSD directly to the DAC when an SACD is played.
+The MSB Network which is used to connect the UMT to an

+MSB DAC is limited to 32 bits, so extra resolution is provided with the MSB DAC.
 This resolution comes into play with sources like SACD and multichannel DTS and Dolby Digital HD Blu-ray discs.